KenMcConnell/KillDashNine/KillDashNine_D1_31MAR2018.md

 Dizzy from the beer and feeling jaded by the game, he left Mashers and headed out into the night for his usual homeward trek through the heart of the city.
 Teddy was a big man and he was no where near being too drunk to drive, at least that what he convinced himself.
 The others knew when he’d had too much to drink and they didn’t even try to stop him from leaving.

 Maybe that beer was more toxic than Steve had admitted.
 He found his feet getting heavier and heavier as he stomped through the puddles in the alley.
 He stopped before Melina’s painting and waited patiently for it to stop moving as if it were animated.
 Could you animate a wall painting?
-He watched the colorful clowns dance around for a while and then realized he really was more shit-faced than he thought.
+A song echoed down the alley as if booming from a portable speaker.
+It was Roy Orbison's _In Dreams_.
+Teddy watched the colorful clowns dance around for a while and then realized he really was more shit-faced than he thought.
+He felt as if he were tripping on more than just beer.

-Teddy decided to linger in the alley and check out more of the paintings to see how they looked in motion.
+Teddy lingered in the alley and check out more of the paintings to see how they looked in motion.
 His large frame lumbered along a few more steps before something tripped him and he fell flat onto his belly.
 The pavement smacked his face as his head bounced off of it.
 He felt something sharp enter his neck and realized too late that there was someone on top of him.
 The alcohol delayed his senses just long enough to make him wonder where all the blood was coming from.
 He realized that he could taste it now with his mouth pressed against the ground.
 More sharp stings around his waist convinced him he was under attack.
 Trying to roll his frame over he was kicked in the head and nearly passed out.

 The last thing he heard were wet footsteps running down the alley.
 His vision faded like one of those old black and white movies that Trip was always making him watch.
 Teddy slowly lost consciousness and faded out, forever.